Flawless Physio Logo

 Knee Brace For Quadricep Tear

-For severe injuries, it will be necessary for the knee to be held in complete extension for a period of time.
-The duration will be dependent on the injury severity and location of the quadriceps tear.
-This brace offers full support due to its length, to keep the knee fully extended.
-Its open design makes it more breathable and comfortable.
-And this brace can be worn with a compressive sleeve underneath if there is a lot of swelling.
+For severe injuries, it will be necessary for the knee to be held in complete extension for some time.
+The duration will depend on the injury severity and location of the quadriceps tear.

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Compression Strapping For Quadriceps Tear